boonebgorges/bp-group-reviews/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Fixes bug that caused number of reviews not to be counted in some legacy cases

 = 1.2.1 =
 * Fixes bug that caused errors when activity component is disabled
 * Prevents non-members from accessing the Reviews tabs of private and hidden groups